Wachtebeke

-Wachtebeke ([ˈʋɑxtəˌbeːkə]) is a municipality located in the Belgian province of East Flanders.
-The municipality comprises the town of Wachtebeke proper, and a smaller town: Overslag.
-In 2021, Wachtebeke had a total population of 7.769.
+Wachtebeke ([ˈʋɑxtəˌbeːkə]) is a village in the municipality of Lochristi located in the Belgian province of East Flanders.
+It includes the main village of Wachtebeke and the border village of Overslag.
+In 2024, Wachtebeke had a total population of 7,897.
 The total area is 34.53 km2.

-The current mayor of Wachtebeke (as of 2012) is Rudy van Cronenburg.

 The Langelede is a small canal and corresponding residential street in the town.
 The neighborhood is slowly migrating from a poor agricultural environment towards a higher middle-class residential area.